santiagogomezl/simple-product-app/README.md

 # Simple Product App

-The Simple Product App allows you to quickly setup a site for launching a product or idea.
+The Simple Product App allows you to quickly set up a site for launching a product or idea.
 Gather feedback and set your enterprise in motion.
 This is meant to be a light weight template to get your idea up and running hassel free.

 ## Live Site